Brian-Pho/Textbook-Notes/content/posts/textbooks/brain-architecture-understanding-the-basic-plan/index.md

 - This chapter introduces the basic organization of the motor system and its divisions.
 - We can divide bodily functions into two main categories
-    - Somatic: deals with the external world such as the musculoskeletal system.
+    - *Somatic*: deals with the external world such as the musculoskeletal system.
-    - Visceral: deals with the internal world such as digestion, the cardiovascular system, and reproduction.
+    - *Visceral*: deals with the internal world such as digestion, the cardiovascular system, and reproduction.
 - Three types of motor systems
     - Somatic/Voluntary
     - Autonomic/Nonvoluntary